What Do Writers and Editors Do?

 - Creating original works such as prose, poetry, song lyrics, or plays

-- Revising or rewriting articles or scripts
+- Revising, rewriting, or editing articles or scripts

 - Preparing advertising copy